 Keep your arm moving and your strumming will sound instantly better, more rhythmic and be more natural.

-Check the video you have made of yourself, (film it now, just a 2-3 minute video will do!) and see if you make any of these mistakes.
+Make a video of yourself strumming, (film it now, just a 2-3 minute video will do!) and see if you make any of these mistakes.

 If you make the above mistakes frequently, do not worry, knowing is the first step.